| Title: | Quantitative features for mass spectrometry data |

 regression.
 To remove all values in the feature containing the

-missing values, use filterNA()
+missing values, use filterNA().

 More generally, missing values often need dedicated handling such

-as filtering (see filterNA()
+as filtering (see filterNA()) or imputation (see impute()).

 Missing values in the row data of an assay will also impact the